 Haleakala National Park Maui

 Take a magical, dreamlike journey to the Valley Isle of Maui and explore this beautiful island.
-You will feel like you’ve been transported into an adventure movie when on your trip because it’s full of so many hidden treasures!
+You will feel like you’ll transport into an adventure movie when on your trip because it’s full of so many hidden treasures!
 Be sure not to miss out on visiting Mt.
-Haleakala for sunrise or sunset; they are some of life’s most special moments that only exist here – make them count by planning at least a 1 1/2 hours drive from Central Maui (Kahului).
+Haleakala for sunrise or sunset; they are some of life’s most special moments that only exist here – make them count by planning at least a 1 1/2 hour drive from Central Maui (Kahului).